thfurkanabay/UnityLearning/README.md

 ## PlayerPrefs
 - **Description:** PlayerPrefs is a class that stores Player preferences between game sessions.
 It can store string, float and integer values into the user’s platform registry.

+## 1 March 2023 Notes

+- Destroy():
+- Destroy(gameObject):
+- New Functionality
+- The player can press the Spacebar to launch a projectile prefab,
+- Projectile and Animals are removed from the scene if they leave the screen
+- New Concepts & Skills
+- Create Prefabs
+- Override Prefabs
+- Test for Key presses
+- Instantiate objects
+- Destroy objects
+- Else-if statements
+- Random.Range():
+- SpawnManager
+- New Functionality
+- The player can press the S to spawn an animal
+- Animal selection and spawn location are randomized
+- Camera projection (perspective/orthographic) selected
+- New Concepts & Skills
+- Spawn Manager
+- Arrays
+- Keycodes
+- Random generation
+- Local vs Global variables
+- Perspective vs Isometric projections
+- New Functionality
+- Animals spawn on a timed interval and walk down the screen
+- When animals get past the player, it triggers a “Game Over” message
+- If a projectile collides with an animal, both objects are removed
+- New Concepts & Skills
+- Create custom methods/functions
+- InvokeRepeating() to repeat code
+- Colliders and Triggers
+- Override functions
+- Log Debug messages to console